 - High-tension transmission lines catch on fire and melt

 - With the grid down, traffic lights are out, making it hard for military and emergency workers to get to their posts

 - BART trains crash in Oakland, and so do other metro trains in big cities

 - Power can’t be brought back up because you need nuclear power plants to reboot the system, but they’re in lock-down mode

 - ATM machines are down, people who can’t get money out have started looting stores

-On page 70 Clarke writes “If they take over a network, cyber warriors could steal all of its information or send out instructions that move money, spill oil, vent gas, blow up generators, derail trains, crash airplanes, send a platoon into an ambush, or cause a missile to detonate in the wrong place.
+On page 70 Clarke writes “If cyber warriors take over a network, they could steal all of its information or send out instructions that move money, spill oil, vent gas, blow up generators, derail trains, crash airplanes, send a platoon into an ambush, or cause a missile to detonate in the wrong place.
 If cyber warriors crash networks, wipe out data, and turn computers into doorstops, then the financial system could collapse, a supply chain could halt, an airline could be grounded.
 These are not hypotheticals.
 Things like this have already happened, sometimes experimentally, sometimes by mistake, and sometimes as a result of cyber crime or war”.